Seth Jones: Professional

-Nashville Predators
+Nashville Predators (2013–2016)

 Jones made his National Hockey League debut with the Nashville Predators on October 3, 2013, against the St. Louis Blues.
-Jones scored his first NHL goal on October 12, 2013 against Evgeni Nabokov of the New York Islanders.
+Jones scored his first NHL goal on October 12, 2013, against Evgeni Nabokov of the New York Islanders.

-Columbus Blue Jackets
+Columbus Blue Jackets (2016–2021)

 During the last year of his entry-level contract in the 2015–16 season, on January 6, 2016, Jones was traded by the Predators to the Columbus Blue Jackets in exchange for center Ryan Johansen.
 At the time of the trade, he had scored 63 points in 199 NHL games.

 On June 29, 2016, as an impending restricted free agent, Jones agreed to a long-term extension, signing a six-year, $32.4 million contract to remain with the Blue Jackets.

 During the 2016–17 season, Jones was placed on injured reserve due to a hairline fracture in his right foot.
 Prior to the injury, he led the Blue Jackets in ice time.
 Jones was activated off injured reserve after missing six games, and ended the season with career highs in assists, goals, and points.

 During the 2017–18 season, Jones developed into one of the Blue Jackets top defenseman, playing an average of 24:36 minutes per game.
 As a result of his hard work, Jones was selected to represent the Metropolitan Division at the 2018 NHL All-Star Game.
 However, he could not make it due to illness and fellow Blue Jackets defenseman Zach Werenski replaced him.
 At the conclusion of the season, Jones tied with Werenski for most goals in franchise history by a defenseman in a season, with 16.
 Prior to the 2018–19 season, Jones suffered a second-degree MCL sprain during a preseason game against the Buffalo Sabres, causing him to miss the first 7 games.

 In February 2020, Jones was placed on long-term injured reserve after undergoing ankle surgery.
-However, he was able to return when the season resumed for the postseason, being activated off injured reserve on June 18, 2020 and deemed eligible to play in the Stanley Cup playoffs.
+However, he was able to return when the season resumed for the postseason, being activated off injured reserve on June 18, 2020, and deemed eligible to play in the Stanley Cup playoffs.
 During Game 1 of the team's first-round match-up against the Tampa Bay Lightning, Jones skated an NHL-record 65:06 during a 3-2 quintuple overtime loss.

-Chicago Blackhawks
+Chicago Blackhawks (2021–2025)

-On July 23, 2021, Jones, along with Tampa Bay's first-round pick in the 2021 NHL Entry Draft and a sixth-round pick, was traded to the Chicago Blackhawks in exchange for Adam Boqvist, Chicago's first-round pick in 2021, Chicago's second-round pick in the 2021 Draft, and the Blackhawks' first-round pick in either 2022 or 2023.
+On July 23, 2021, Jones, along with 2021 first-round and 2022 sixth-round picks, was traded to the Chicago Blackhawks in exchange for Adam Boqvist, 2021 first-round and second-round picks, and a conditional draft pick.

-On July 28, Jones signed an eight-year, $76 million contract extension with the Blackhawks.
+On July 28, 2021, Jones signed an eight-year, $76 million contract extension with the Blackhawks.